pubnub/javascript/README.md

 The Default Queue size is 100 for basic PubNub Accounts.
 Adding backfill to a truthy value on subscribe, you can pull up to the last 100 messages off of an in-memory queue.
-Note that this queue is purged on a regularly and you may instead wish to use PubNub Network History API to guarantee pulling historical messages.
+Note that this queue may not always return 100 messages and you may instead wish to use PubNub Network History API to guarantee pulling all historical messages.

 >If you need to increase your queue length, contact PubNub Network at help@pubnub.com for larger queue length.